kluAA/Quarrel/README.md

 a Fetch All Topics Query while Topic grabs the data by using another query passing in the available topic name from the URL.

+The Topic Question also reused the Question Show component.
+Initially this presented some challenges with styling and proper links but was accomplished with a prop called "fromTopicQuestion" with a value of True.
+Inside of the question show we could conditionally check to see if this was a feed item "Question Show" component or being reused by the Topic Question Component.
 ### Comments
 <img width="1440" alt="quarrel_comments" src="https://user-images.githubusercontent.com/19655779/78737725-1443b380-7905-11ea-9646-9316e5c0be01.png">